Home | About me | Contact | What's new | Privacy | Search

 Why don't they fine contractors who take too long to finish a project?

 Actually, they do.
-Most construction contracts let by TxDOT, as well as by many other jurisdictions, include a timeline to complete major milestones as well as finish the project and a provision to assess some form of liquidated damages (i.e. a monetary penalty) if that timeline is not met.
-Also, most TxDOT contracts require the contractor to "rent" lanes by the hour to close them.
+Most construction contracts let by TxDOT, as well as by many other jurisdictions, include a timeline to complete major milestones as well as finish the project, and have a provision to assess some form of liquidated damages (i.e. a monetary penalty) if that timeline is not met.
+Also, most TxDOT contracts require the contractor to "rent" lanes by the hour to close them, which incentives contractors to minimize lane closures.
 Many projects also contain a bonus for early completion.

 Why are manholes and storm drains higher than the road surface in construction areas?

-During road widening or resurfacing projects, manholes, storm drains, gutters, and other concrete or iron works in construction zones are often several inches above the road surface.
+During road widening or resurfacing projects, manholes, storm drains, gutters, and other concrete or iron works in the roadway are often several inches above the road surface.
 Additionally, the transition to other roadways and driveways also usually has a bump or lip, all making for a rough ride.
-Many people wonder why this is with some even believing it's some kind of mistake.
+Many people think this is some kind of mistake.

 So why not install the manholes and other structures at the lower level and raise them up during final paving?
 This is certainly possible, but would be expensive to do, especially given the short amount of time the grade offset is needed.
-It would be like putting a roof on the first story of a planned two-story house, then moving it to the top of the second story when it was done.
+It would be like putting a roof on the first story of a planned two-story house, then moving it to the top of the second story when it's built.
 Pretty dumb, huh?

 For the record, this is not something that's only done in Texas.
 This is the practice pretty much everywhere in the US and even overseas (I've personally seen it in Germany and England.)
 In short, it's just how it's done.
 However, they typically try to minimize the danger and annoyance by building small asphalt ramps around these hazards to reduce the potential impact of hitting one.
 In the end, though, it's the driver's responsibility to avoid these hazards by being careful and observant and slowing down.